Vanderbilt and Walgreens: Delivering Great Patient Experience in Retail Medical Clinics

 However, quite often, people walk in requesting a certain prescription instead of an evaluation or treatment.
 Tadlock compares it to the Dollar Menu at McDonald’s–fast and easy.
 While that expectation is quite unrealistic, the perception of how their visit should go is different.
 They may receive the same care they’d get at an ER, but they value the convenience factor.

-Covid-19 has further changed the landscape with text messaging allowing for easy appointment scheduling and cutting down on waiting times.
+Covid-19 has further changed things, with text messaging allowing for easy appointment scheduling and cutting down on waiting times.
 Tadlock says that every clinic now has a cell phone to schedule and confirm appointments, and the follow up text messages seamlessly help patients rate the services they receive.
 Overall, the response from patients has been extremely positive, and these practices may be here to stay.

 What does the future hold for retail healthcare ?